 - Google Analytics

-Apart from its very robust Zapier integration, Teachable also has a powerful webhooks functionality which can help you to integrate other third-party apps.
+Apart from its very robust Zapier integration, Teachable also has powerful webhooks functionality that can help you to integrate other third-party apps.

 Podia, on the other hand, comes with a lot more native integrations.
 These include: